Mary Downing Hahn

 Mary Downing Hahn (born December 9, 1937) is an American writer of young adult novels and a former school librarian.
-She is known for books such as Stepping On The Cracks and Wait Till Helen Comes.
-She published her first book in 1979 and has since written over 30 novels.
-Her novel What We Saw was published in September 2022.
+Popular for her ghost and mystery novels, Hahn is known for novels such as Stepping On The Cracks and Wait Till Helen Comes.
+Since publishing her first book in 1979, Hahn has written over 30 novels.
+Her latest novel, What We Saw, was published in September 2022.